ssl-hep/ml_front/README.md

 * add option to update some service parameters
 * add cloud deployments
 * add ml-front pods monitoring info collection
-* Follow events.
-No alert on instance creation.
-Follow events and on change update ES.
-Add refresh button on services.html. (add status to services table: creating, status, dead... ).
-Remove "resources" button.
 * Move configuration from secret to config map
 * write documentation
-* new authorization plugin
-  * in profile approved or not does not refresh without full log out/log in.
-  * endpoint that approves should return OK/NOT OK.
-* waiting for the pod to start ...
 * TFAAS
 * script to list users